Gao Jinggang: Management career

 Gao became the youth team coach of Shaanxi Guoli after his retirement.
 He joined Changchun Yatai youth team system in 2004.
 He was called into the first team to assist temporary manager Li Xuchuan after Gao Hongbo's resignation in July 2007.
 Gao officially became the assistant coach of Changchun Yatai first team in December 2008.
 On 18 May 2013, he was appointed as the temporary manager after Li Shubin resigned from the club and led Changchun tied with Dalian Aerbin 2–2.
 On 22 April 2014, Gao took over as caretaker manager again after Svetozar Šapurić's departure.
 He took charge of two games.
 His first game resulted in a 0–0 away draw at Guizhou Renhe and second saw Changchun Yatai beat Shandong Luneng 1–0.
 Gao was promoted as the director of Changchun after Dragan Okuka became the new manager of the club in May 2014.
-On 21 December 2014, Changchun Yatai announced that Gao Jinggang became club's new manager for 2015 Chinese Super League.
+On 21 December 2014, Changchun Yatai announced that Gao Jinggang became club's new manager for the 2015 Chinese Super League.
 In June 2015, he resigned from the manager position and continued to serve as director of the club.